numcommand/num/README.md

       The sample variance.

   * standard-deviation, stdev, sd:
-      The standard deviation (SD), which defaults to sample, not population.
+      The standard deviation (SD).
+Use sample, not population.

   * population-standard-deviation, p-stdev, p-sd:
       The population standard deviation.